 |"Mosher's Folly" in the 1930s, Central Avenue and Taylor, Phoenix, Arizona|

 If you remember back to the 1940s, you may remember a building that was always "under construction" at Central Avenue and Taylor.
 It was to be a hotel, but it was never finished, and people in Phoenix called it "Mosher's Folly".
-And if you remember the old Ramada Inn, you may remember that the restaurant and bar there was called "Hattie Mosher's", which was a smile and a wink to the fact that it sat on the property where Hattie's house had been.
+And if you remember the old Ramada Inn in the 1970s, you may remember that the restaurant and bar there was called "Hattie Mosher's", which was a smile and a wink to the fact that it sat on the property where Hattie's house had been.

 |The Ramada Inn in the 1970s, 1st Avenue and Polk.
 Note the name of the bar, which was Hattie Mosher's.|